 Our cooperation is exceedingly important not only for the community of Nizari Ismaili Muslims, but also for Central Asia as a whole, and today the sides are establishing joint institutions that will play an enormous role with regard to developments under way in the whole of Central Asia, he said.

 Nizari Ismailis are a branch of the Ismaili Shia Muslims.
-Their representatives live in India, Syria, Afghanistan, Tajikistan, Iraq, Oman and Zanzibar.
-Today their community includes 15,000 people.
+Nizari Ismailis are spread in 42 different countries including USA, Canada, United Kingdom, France, Belgium, Norway, Finland, China and East African countries such as Tanzania, Kenya, Uganda, South Africa, India, Syria, Afghanistan, Tajikistan, Iraq, Oman and Zanzibar.
+Today their community includes 15 million people.